Visiting Barcelona in November

 13. Buff Up on the Year’s Best Films

-Both the In-Edit film festival, featuring musical documentary films, and L’Alternativa Film Festival, for independent films, take place in November in Barcelona every year.
+Both the In-Edit film festival (23rd Oct to 3rd Nov 2024), featuring musical documentary films, and L’Alternativa Film Festival (14-24th Nov 2024), for independent films, take place in November in Barcelona every year.
 Autumn is the perfect time to check out what the city has to offer for cinephiles, with both festivals featuring international films, screened in their original language.

 14. Celebrate Thanksgiving in Good Company!

-Held on the fourth Thursday in November every year, Americans abroad tend to head straight down to the nearest Irish bar to eat their traditional Thanksgiving dinnerFlaherty’s do a great one every year if you’re looking to get your fix of turkey and stuffing for the year with some fellow Statesiders and other good company.
+Held on the fourth Thursday in November every year (the 28th in 2024), Americans abroad tend to head straight down to the nearest Irish bar to eat their traditional Thanksgiving dinnerFlaherty’s do a great one every year if you’re looking to get your fix of turkey and stuffing for the year with some fellow Statesiders and other good company.

 15. Get Brainy at the “Barcelona Pensa” Festival